 From the west: Take I-70 East to exit 423A.
 Continue on N 5th Street. then turn right onto Barnett Avenue.
 Turn left onto N 4th Street. and the museum is on the left.

-PARKING: Street parking is available in front of the museum or in a lot behind the museum.
+PARKING: Street parking is available in front of the museum or turn into St. John’s church lot (on Barnett Ave.-one way going east from 5th Street) museum is located across the bridge over the alley.